joaompinto/old_kindos-infra/docs/opencosts.md

-## Disclosure of ongoing costs to keep this infra running
+## Ongoing costs to keep this infra running

+Running on hetzner cloud with the following specs:

 | vCPU | RAM     | Disk | Traffic | Price         |
 |:----:|:-------:|:----:|:-------:|---------------|